Kosovo to restart EU/US-led Serbia talks

 Already a member?

-Fighting the pandemic and its economic effects were also top priorities, he added.
+Fighting the pandemic, which has caused 1,142 infections in Kosovo, and its economic effects were also important, he added.

-Hoti, a 44-year old former finance minister from the LDK party won power by 61 votes against 24, out of 120 in parliament.
+Hoti, a 44-year old former finance minister from the centrist LDK party, won power by 61 votes against 24, out of 120 in parliament.

-He will lead a coalition of five parties and independent MPs, with the Vetevendosje and PDK parties in opposition, in a sign of the fragility of Kosovo politics.
+He will lead a coalition of five parties and independent MPs, with the nationalist Vetëvendosje! and centre-right PDK parties in opposition, in a sign of the fragility of Kosovo politics.

-Hoti used to be in coalition with the Vetevendosje party of outgoing prime minister Albin Kurti.
+Hoti's LDK used to be in coalition with the Vetëvendosje! party of outgoing prime minister Albin Kurti.

-But that government collapsed in March under US pressure, after Kurti imposed a massive tax on Serbian imports, spoiling EU and US efforts to mediate a peace accord.
+But their partnership collapsed in March under US pressure, after Kurti imposed non-tariff penalties on Serbian imports that were not documented with Kosovo's constitutional name, spoiling EU and US efforts to mediate a peace accord.

-Kurti did not go quietly - his party boycotted Wednesday's vote and its supporters tried to storm parliament.
+Kurti did not go quietly - Vetëvendosje!, which started out as a protest movement, boycotted Wednesday's vote and its activists tried to storm parliament.

-But both he and his anti-Serbian tax policy are now gone, with Hoti also promising to bin that.
+But both he and his anti-Serbian trade policy are now gone, with Hoti also promising to bin that.

-Kosovo started talks with Serbia on normalising relations in 2011 after breaking away in a bloody war in 1999, with Nato's help, and declaring independence in 2007.
+Kosovo started EU-mediated talks on normalising relations with Serbia in 2011 after breaking away in a brutal conflict in 1999, with US military help, and declaring independence in 2008.

-The EU-mediated talks broke down in November 2018 over Kurti's taxes and never restarted.
+The EU talks broke down in November 2018 over Kurti's taxes and never restarted.

-A US special envoy, Richard Grenell, then got involved, inviting both sides for talks in Washington instead Brussels.
+A US special envoy, Richard Grenell, then got involved, inviting Kosovo and Serbia's presidents for negotiations in Washington instead of Brussels.

-The US also signalled support for a land-swap deal with Kosovo, which Germany believed could enflame ethnic tensions in the Western Balkans and which Hoti, the new leader, has now ruled out, "not allowing change of territory or territorial exchange".
+The US has also signalled support for a land-swap deal between Serbia and Kosovo, which Germany believes could enflame ethnic tensions in the Western Balkans and which Hoti, the new prime minister, has now ruled out, "not allowing change of territory or territorial exchange".

-The EU has since appointed its own special envoy, former Slovak foreign minister Miroslav Lajčák.
+The EU recently created its own Kosovo-Serbia special envoy and installed former Slovak foreign minister Miroslav Lajčák in the post.

-And Grenell, who was also US ambassador to Germany, has since left Europe to become a fundraiser for US president Donald Trump's re-election bid, while holding on to his Kosovo-Serbia envoy post.
+Meanwhile, Grenell, who was also US ambassador to Germany, has left Europe to become a fundraiser for US president Donald Trump's re-election bid, but has held on to his Kosovo-Serbia duties.

-Both the EU and the US congratulated Kosovo on its decision on Wednesday.
+Both the EU and the US welcomed Hoti's victory on Wednesday.

 "The EU-facilitated dialogue [led by Lajčák] is the only way to turn Kosovo's European future into a reality for its citizens," the EU's top foreign policy and enlargement officials, Josep Borrell and Olivér Várhelyi, said.

-Meanwhile, Grenell was also "looking forward to cooperating with the new government and continuing dialogue with Serbia," his spokesman, Dick Custin, said.
+Grenell was also "looking forward to cooperating with the new government and continuing dialogue with Serbia," his spokesman, Dick Custin, said.

-And that left open the question of whether the EU, the US, or both of them in parallel, will try to bring home any final peace deal.
+And that left open the question of whether the EU, the US, or both in parallel, will try to bring home a peace deal.

-But transatlantic cooperation is not what it used to be, however.
+But transatlantic cooperation is not what it used to be under pre-Trump administrations.

-And when asked by EUobserver whether Grenell and Lajčák, who was appointed on 3 April, had even spoken to each other on the dossier, the EU foreign service did not answer, but issued a boiler plate statement instead.
+And when asked by EUobserver whether Grenell and Lajčák, who was appointed on 3 April, had even spoken to each other on the dossier, the EU foreign service did not answer, but issued a boiler-plate statement instead.

-"The new EUSR [EU special representative, Lajčák] is constantly in touch with all relevant partners to listen to their perspectives, expectations and concerns in order to prepare the grounds, so that the dialogue can resume without delay," Borrell's service said.
+"The new EUSR [EU special representative, Lajčák] is constantly in touch with all relevant partners to listen to their perspectives, expectations, and concerns in order to prepare the grounds, so that the dialogue can resume without delay," Borrell's service said.

-The Western muddle over who does what in the Balkans comes amid increasing Chinese and Russian efforts to compete for influence in the region.
+The Western muddle on who does what in the Balkans comes amid Russian and Chinese efforts to compete for influence in the region.

 Meanwhile, the man who would represent Kosovo, its president, Hashim Thaçi, in the EU-mediated talks, if they restart, might not play ball.

-Thaçi, who risks going on trial on old war crimes allegations in an EU-sponsored tribunal in The Hague, has said he would not work either with Lajcak or with Borrell (a former Spanish foreign minister), because Slovakia and Spain are two of the five EU countries (with Cyprus, Greece, and Romania), who do not recognise Kosovo's sovereignty.
+Thaçi, who, in any case, risks going on trial on old war-crime allegations in an EU-sponsored tribunal in The Hague, has said he would not work either with Lajčák or with Borrell (a former Spanish foreign minister), because Slovakia and Spain are two of the five EU countries (with Cyprus, Greece, and Romania), who do not recognise Kosovo's sovereignty.

-"In front of us we will have two negotiators from the countries that do not recognise Kosovo's independence," Thaçi said on 26 May.
+"In front of us we will have two negotiators from the countries that do not recognise Kosovo's independence," Thaçi said of Lajčák and Borrell on 26 May.

-He would talk to French or German leaders, he said, but "there is no inclination on my part to participate in a negotiation process that is led by Lajcak," Thaçi added.
+He would talk to the French or German leaders, Thaçi said, but "there is no inclination on my part to participate in a negotiation process that is led by Lajcak," Kosovo's head of state added.